calvinwonpark/openai-projects/founder-copilot/EXAMPLE_QUESTIONS.md

 ### Test Consult-Then-Decide
 - Moderate confidence or high-risk:
-  - "How do I create a pitch deck for my tech startup?" → Investor + Marketing
+  - "How do I create a pitch deck for my tech startup?" → InvestorAdvisor answers, MarketingAdvisor critiques (Devil's Advocate)
-  - "What marketing metrics should I track for fundraising?" → Marketing + Investor
+  - "What marketing metrics should I track for fundraising?" → MarketingAdvisor answers, InvestorAdvisor critiques
-  - "How do I build a secure API for my product?" → Tech + Investor (if security is high-risk)
+  - "How do I build a secure API for my product?" → TechAdvisor answers, InvestorAdvisor critiques (if security is high-risk)

+**Expected Behavior**: Primary assistant answers the question, then reviewer assistant critiques the response with risks, gaps, and alternative perspectives.

 ### Test Parallel Ensemble
 - Low confidence or ambiguous: